kris2475/LLM-Control-Planner-Generative-AI-for-Smart-Energy-Systems/README.md

 2. **Processing:** The LLM interprets intent and generates a deterministic JSON plan
 3. **Output:** The plan calls pre-defined control functions like `set_heater_power(x)` or `set_target_temp(y)`

+The Python demo executes the plan directly, showing the target temperature, heater power, and any energy-saving actions in the console.

 ---

 ## 🧩 Example User Goal